 Energy Initiatives

-Pinellas County is committed to reducing its carbon footprint to work toward a more sustainable future.
-The programs below help us reduce our energy consumption and transition to cleaner energy sources.
+Pinellas County is committed to working toward a more resilient future.
+The programs below help us reduce our energy consumption and save tax dollars.

 Downtown Central Energy Plant